 4b.
 Invitation to Virtual Leadership Institute

 Atlas Corps selects its top Semi-Finalists to invite to the Virtual Leadership Institute.
-Candidates must submit a brief interest form that describes their technological capacity, availability to attend sessions, and a leadership challenge on which they’d like to focus.
+Candidates must confirm that they have the technological capacity and availability to make a commitment of 2-3 hours a week of active online participation over 8 months.
 Semi-Finalists can be considered for both the Virtual Leadership Institute and the Atlas Corps Fellowship at the same time.

 5a.
 Selection for the Fellowship

 Host Organizations will make their final recommendations to Atlas Corps, and Atlas Corps will notify the selected applicants.
 After being selected, Atlas Corps will support Fellows making the necessary logistical arrangements to prepare for the Fellowship.
-For the online component of the Blended Fellowship, Atlas Corps will support Fellows in reaching the technological capacity necessary to complete Host Organization requirements.
-For the In-Person Fellowship and the U.S.-based component of the Blended Fellowship, Atlas Corps will support Fellows in applying for a J-1 visa in their respective countries.
+Atlas Corps will support Fellows in applying for a J-1 visa in their respective countries.

 Semi-Finalists who are not selected by a Host Organization will be notified and may be given the option to keep their application on file for consideration for the next class of the Fellowship.
 Atlas Corps will continually reassess Semi-Finalists to determine if they are still in consideration for future Fellowship placements.
 Semi-Finalists MUST update their availability through their account every 2-4 months in order to remain in consideration for the Fellowship and to be eligible to have their application sent to prospective Hosts.
 Semi-Finalists will periodically receive a reminder email to do so.